krbnite/krbnite.github.io/_in_progress/2019-03-25-Notes-on-Treatments-for-Categorical-Variables-with-Missing-Values-for-Predictive-Models-in-Production-Take-1.md

 great information -- but most of it is not in the context of deploying a real-time prediction model<sup>&dagger;</sup>.

 Case in point: complete case analysis (CCA).
 You'll see this mentioned everywhere -- usually just before some reason is given for why it could hurt your analysis (but not always).
-It also goes by the term "listwise deletion."
-The most naive approach to this technique is to blindly throw out any row that has a missing value, disregarding the fact that this might alter the population and bias your results.
-There are many reasons why this can be bad, but if you are putting a model into production and your model is expected to provide the best prediction possible on the fly, given the available data, then one reason stands out high above the rest:  you cannot just conveniently ignore the request (or crash!) because some feature values are missing.
+There are many reasons why CCA can be a bad idea, but one that really stands out when putting a model into production is that missing data is real: if your model is expected to provide the best prediction possible on the fly, given the available data, then you cannot just conveniently ignore the request (or crash!) because some feature values are missing.

-This post briefly outlines methods used to treat missing values...with an emphasis on categorical data, especially when considering using that model in the "real world".
-I do not go deeply into anything in particular, but plan on some follow-up posts in this vein.

-<sup>&dagger;</sup><sub>In fact, I found this to be true even if when the topic is about predictive models in
+After CCA is mentioned (by name or otherwise), you're likely to see something about imputation along the lines of "impute with the mean or median for continuous variables, and the mode for categoricals."
+Someone will mention multiple imputation.
+Imputation might be great, but no matter how sophisticated the technique you are still throwing out information: the fact that "missingness" might hold predictive value all its own.
+Given this, you will often at least find a mention of treating "missing" as its own level of a nominal categorical variable.

+But what about ordinal categorical variables?

+Fact is, most blogs and tutorials I came across did not really pay much attention to the missing data problem -- almost none painted a complete picture.
+In general, at least for "light" machine learning reading, the trend seems to be to mention CCA, imputation, and/or keeping "missing" as its own category, but without any real substance -- no significant time is spent discussing the implications, or how each technique compares by model, and so on.

+What makes this dearth of discussion more surprising to me is that most of the hits that came up in my initial Google searches discuss predictive models...
+To my mind, if your goal is prediction, then you probably plan on predicting something on yet-to-be measured data.
+For example, if you are in digital marketing, this might be data collected on a new potential customer.
+Or if you're working with clinical data, this might be a social or demographic variable.
+Fact is, if the data set you have came with missing data, then the data you will ultimately make predictions on will have missing data too.
+If you use CCA, then split the remaining data records into a training and test set -- well, who cares?
+That's gained you about as artificial an "intelligence" possible :-p

-particular.
-Check out this Quora post, where respondents mostly give the generic advice, like multiple imputation (fine) and CCA (not fine): [How can I deal with missing values in a predictive model?](https://www.quora.com/How-can-I-deal-with-missing-values-in-a-predictive-model).
-Special shout out to Claudia Perlich, whose answer really gets at the central theme of this post: how to best deal with missing values for a predictive model that will be used in production / deployment.
-Her answer should be highlighted in yellow and put to the top of the page.
+One hit on my Google search that really stood is is this Quora post, [How can I deal with missing values in a predictive model?](https://www.quora.com/How-can-I-deal-with-missing-values-in-a-predictive-model).
+As elsewhere, I found most of the discussion to be fairly (e.g., try CCA or multiple imputation).
+However, I want to give an enthusiastic shout out to Claudia Perlich, whose answer really gets at the core of working with with missing values for a predictive model that will be used in production.
+Her answer should really be highlighted in yellow at the top of the page.

 Great passage about even the fanciest of imputation methods:  "What about imputation?
 Simply pretending that something that was missing was recorded as some value (no matter how fancy your method of coming up with it) is almost surely suboptimal.
 On a philosophical level, you just lost a piece of information.
 It was missing, but you pretend otherwise (guessing at best).
 To the model, the fact that it was missing is lost.
 The truth is, missingness is almost always predictive and you just worked very hard to obscure that fact ..."

-Actually, I wouldn't be content until I quoted the entire answer.
-Great stuff...
-Goes on to relate this to ordinal/numeric variables as well. </sub>
+Wow -- Great stuff...
+And it gets better.
+Perlich  describes how to maintain this "missingness" information for not only nominal variables, but how to generalize to ordinal and numeric variables as well.

+In what remains of this post, I include some notes that outline methods used to treat missing values...with an emphasis on categorical data, especially when considering using that model in the "real world".
+I do not go deeply into anything in particular, but plan on some follow-up posts in this vein.

 # Context, Context, Context
 The first question you should ask is: do I even have to worry about imputing this data?